INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Results

-Beyond individual gene–risk associations, we sought to identify risk associated coordinated spatial gene expression programs.
-Using Correlation Explanation~\cite{pepke2016multivariate}, a data-driven approach that captures multivariate gene-expression dependencies without reliance on predefined pathways, we identified 20 recurring patterns of spatial transcriptomic activity, which we term Spatial Transcriptomic Signatures (STS) (Fig.~\ref{fig:spatial_analysis}iii and Extended Fig.~\ref{fig:topics_part_1} and Fig.~\ref{fig:topics_part_1} and Extended Table~\ref{tab:ols_results}).
+Beyond gene-risk associations, we sought to identify risk-associated coordinated spatial gene expression programs.
+Using Correlation Explanation~\cite{pepke2016multivariate}, a data-driven approach that captures multivariate gene-expression dependencies without predefined pathway reliance, we identified 20 recurring spatial transcriptomic patterns, which we term Spatial Transcriptomic Signatures (STS) (Fig.~\ref{fig:spatial_analysis}iii, Extended Fig.~\ref{fig:topics_part_1} and~\ref{fig:topics_part_2} and Extended Table~\ref{tab:ols_results}).
 Each STS represents a weighted combination of genes and captures a coordinated mode of gene expression that assumes a binary state at each spatial location, corresponding to two opposing expression configurations.
-We visualised each STS using word clouds in which gene size reflects its contribution weight and colour indicates relative expression (red = higher, blue = lower) when the STS is active.
-For example, activation of STS-11 corresponds to CEACAM6/5 overexpression and MEIS2/RSPO3 under-expression, with the inverse when inactive.
+We visualised each STS using word clouds where gene size reflects its contribution weight and colour indicates relative expression (red = higher, blue = lower) when the STS is active.
+For example, activation of STS-11 corresponds to CEACAM6/5 overexpression and MEIS2/RSPO3 underexpression, with the inverse when inactive.
 STS-8 emerged as the dominant contributor to localised prognostic variation (18\%) as assessed by regressing localised risk against binary STS activation states.
-STS-8 is characterised by a loss of epithelial identity and a shift toward fetal like states.
-STS-11 represented the second largest contributor (17\%) and was defined by overexpression of CEACAM5/6, indicating a distinct regenerative epithelium differentiation program.
-WSI analysis showed variability in proportion of patches with activation of different STS’s, Fig.~\ref{fig:spatial_analysis}iv.
-Notably, all patients with a high proportion of STS-8 activated patches harboured BRAF mutations, suggesting an association between STS and underlying genomic alterations.
+STS-8, which downregulated genes from known LGR5 ISC signatures, absorptive intestine ~\cite{moorman2025progressive}, and iCMS2 and CHRIS-C subtypes\cite{joanito_single-cell_2022}~\cite{isella2017selective} was characterized by a shift toward fetal like states.
+STS-11 represented the second largest contributor (17\%), upregulated iCMS2, CHRIS-C-specific~\cite{isella2017selective}, colonocyte, intestinal and few high relapse genes~\cite{moorman2025progressive}, and was defined by CEACAM5/6 overexpression, indicating a distinct regenerative epithelium differentiation program.
+CDX2 marks colonic lineage identity and its downregulation is a key feature of STS-8 activation, correlating with risk.
+Alternatively, CDX2 expression was moderately upregulated in STS-11, indicating alternative pathways and modes to achieve disease progression with or without epithelial lineage identity, supported by CDX2 oncogenic and tumour suppressor functions~\cite{salari2012cdx2}.
+Moreover, as these spatial transcriptomics signatures are derived at the patch-level, INSIGHT can also inform non-epithelial genes spatially coregulated with epithelial programs; STS-8 co-downregulates RORC, a TH17 differentiation regulator, and IL23R, a pro-inflammatory gene found on immune cells, indicating non-epithelial cells expressing these genes may support the loss of colonic identity in tumours.
+STS-11, co-downregulated B cell (Cd79A/B, NS4A1, BANK1, FCRL1), T cell (TRAT1, ITK), exhaustion (CTLA4, EOMES), endothelial (LYVE1, ACKR1, AQP1) and ECM regulatory (FAP, ACTA2, COL10A1, VCAN, THBS1, TIMP3)-specific genes, while upregulating T regulatory cell marker FOXP3.
+Since CTLA4 and LYVE1 is generally associated with worse CRC prognosis~\cite{derakhshani2021cytotoxic}, their co-downregulation in STS-11 indicates differential tumour identity and non-epithelial programs associated with risk that may not be only patient-, but tumour location-specific.
+WSI analysis showed variability in the proportion of patches with activation of different STS’s, (Fig.~\ref{fig:spatial_analysis}iv).
+Notably, all patients with a high proportion of STS-8 activated patches were BRAF-mutated or BRAF-like, suggesting an association between STS and underlying genomic alterations.